-“Dancing in the Street,” in any case, was a huge hit, remaining a classic of the period.
+“Dancing in the Street,” in any case, was a huge hit in the mid-1960s, and remains a classic of the period.
 Tom Moon, writing in his book, 1,000 Recordings to Hear Before You Die, labels it the “Quintessential Summer Single.”
 In November 2005, the song was ranked No. 40 by Rolling Stone’s list of “The 500 Greatest Songs of All Time.”
 And in April 2006, Library of Congress announced that Martha and the Vandellas’ version of “Dancing in the Street” would be preserved by the National Recording Registry.

 Record sleeve for Martha and the Vandellas’ single ‘Nowhere to Run’ issued in Holland.